jacogr/atom-gulp-control/README.md

 ## What

-Displays gulp tasks and allows execution with a single click.
+Displays a list of gulp tasks and allows execution within Atom.

 Tasks can be re-started, tracked and controlled from a central point.
 Open the control from the package menu and you are good to go.

 ![Gulp](https://raw.githubusercontent.com/jacogr/atom-gulp-control/master/screenshots/gulp-01.png)

+## Why

+Reasons why this might work for you

+- Allows the ability to execute any gulp tasks directly within Atom
+- Allows a single overview of all tasks available to you
+- Gulpfile.[coffee|js] is automatically located, either withing the root project folder or a sub-folder

 ## Where